influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.5/introduction/installation.md

   shared-secret = "youramazingsharedsecret"
 ```

-If not set or set to an empty string, the integration with InfluxDB will fail and Kapacitor will not start.
+If not set, set to an empty string, or does not match InfluxDB's shared-secret,
+the integration with InfluxDB will fail and Kapacitor will not start.

 ### Time zone